Evan Baillie

+Life

 Baillie was the third son of Hugh Baillie of Dochfour, Inverness and his wife Emilia Fraser, the daughter of Alexander Fraser.
 Though it has been claimed that his early life was obscure and that he suffered "fatal neglect" in formal education, it appears that he was educated in Inverness and that he remembered Simon Fraser, 11th Lord Lovat, visiting his mother to seek the support of the Baillies for the Jacobite cause and later witnessing the battle of Culloden from the hill above Dochfour.
-The Baillies remained loyal Hanovarians.
+The Baillies remained loyal Hanoverians.
 Evan entered the army in early life and served in part of the American war.

 He was first in the West Indies in 1759–60, serving with the 4th Foot in Martinique, as his 1835 Inverness Courier obituary makes clear.
 Baillie himself seems to have been a staff officer to General William Howe at the Siege of Havana in the adjutant's department.
 He then transferred to the 19th Regiment (later the Green Howards) as a lieutenant, and retired on half-pay.
 He then seems to have spent most of the next 15 years in partnership with his brothers, Alexander and James, who had begun a partnership in St. Kitts known as Smith and Baillies, which was eventually based in Grenada and later in St. Vincent as the partnership of Garraway and Baillie.
 One of their business connections was with Henry Laurens of Charleston in South Carolina with whom they exchanged African slaves and plantation produce for necessary stores.
 A 1779 letter from James Baillie to his cousin, William Baillie of Dunain, then serving in India, indicates that Evan had returned to Britain in about 1774 and settled in Bristol.
 He became directly involved in the transport of slaves from Africa in 1784 when he funded the construction of the slave ship Emilia and in 1787 he also owned a share in the Daniel.